jjradler/jjradler.github.io/about.md

 Upon graduating with his Bachelor's of Science, J. worked as a laboratory technician and manager at the <a href="http://www.physics.purdue.edu/primelab/">Purdue Rare Isotope Measurement Laboratory (PRIME Lab)</a> for three years -- dissolving rocks, testing water, optimizing processing techniques, and fixing laboratory equipment.
 During this time, he pursued non-degree courses in advanced inorganic chemistry, computational science, and physics, subsequently applying to <em>graduate school after graduate school</em>.
 Finally, upon striking up a delightful correspondence with Prof. Xiaosong Li at the University of Washington, J. applied and was accepted to pursue a PhD. in Theoretical and Computational Chemistry with <a href="http://depts.washington.edu/ligroup/"> Prof. Li's research group</a> in the Department of Chemistry.

 Once there in his role as a Research Assistant, he began sharpening his skills with high-performance computing, scripting, job automation, data parsing, time-frequency analyses, data visualization, scientific visualization, quantum chemistry, and even more applied mathematics.
-As a member of Prof. Li's Group he completed his Master's of Science, authored a publication, co-authored another, and presented four original research posters at various conferences and symposia.
+As a member of Prof. Li's Group he completed his Master's of Science, authored a publication, co-authored two others, extended semi-empirical electronic structure methods for studying ultrafast light-matter interactions, and presented four original research posters at various conferences and symposia.
 He also met a number of very good, dear friends along the way!

-First as a Teaching Assistant, then later as a full-time Teaching Associate at the University of Washington, J. has also had the privilege of teaching and tutoring hundreds of General Chemistry students concepts ranging from quantum mechanics and chemical thermodynamics through various learning and visualization techniques as well as (the ever important) laboratory safety culture.
+First as a Teaching Assistant, then later as a full-time Teaching Associate at the University of Washington, J. also had the privilege of teaching and tutoring hundreds of General Chemistry students concepts ranging from quantum mechanics and chemical thermodynamics through various learning and visualization techniques as well as (the ever important) laboratory safety culture.

-At the moment, he is intently studying various programming languages, development frameworks, and technologies for building the software tools he has been dreaming of.
-The eventual goal is to pursue work in the data science or software development industries.
+At the moment, he has been working in the electronics hardware space since 2019 and is intently studying various programming languages, embedded digital technologies, electronic hardware design, and power electronics so he can build the devices and tools he has been dreaming up.

-Stay tuned on the Blog for more adventures in computational and theoretical chemistry!

 <hr />